jnand/cortland-guide/pages/crypto/volumes.md

 Enable it if needed, `❯ sudo fdesetup enable`.

-?> If youre ssh'ed into a machine with FileVault, and need to restart, you can use `❯ sudo fdesetup authrestart` to reboot and unlock the disk with the current FVKey.
+?> If you're ssh'ed into a machine with FileVault, and need to restart, you can use `❯ sudo fdesetup authrestart` to reboot and unlock the disk with the current FVKey.

 ### Mounting non system volumes ###

-If you have external FileVault drives attached to remote system, or need to script the ability to mount, use `[diskutil](http://www.applegazette.com/mac/pro-terminal-commands-using-diskutil/)`.
+If you have external FileVault drives attached to a remote system, or need to script the ability to mount, use `[diskutil](http://www.applegazette.com/mac/pro-terminal-commands-using-diskutil/)`.

 Find the Logical Volume UUID,  `❯ diskutil list`